When Does Citizens Arrest Become Aggravated Assault

 “I was working late one night at my auto body shop.
 An angry customer came in and we got into an argument.
 The customer was drunk and he proceeded to grab a crowbar and start to beat me.
 He bruised me bad and drew blood from a few wounds on my head.
 During the attack I broke free and ran to my truck where my handgun was.
 When I retrieved the handgun and turned it on my attacker he stopped cold in his tracks.
 Even drunk and angry he had enough wits about him to know the gun was on him.
 He stopped and I told him not to go anywhere while I called the cops.
 When the police arrived 40 minutes later they arrested us both and I was charged with Aggravated Assault With a Deadly Weapon.”

-Luckily for him his attorney was able to get the charges dropped on the condition that he retake my class.
+Luckily for him, his attorney was able to get the charges dropped on the condition that he retake my class.

-The little things that we do often get us into trouble.
-While the laws do vary from state to state, and clearly I'm generalizing here, the primary difference between armed citizens and law enforcement is our inability to submit people to custody or prevent their escape with the use or threat of deadly force.
-In most states citizens can arrest or submit somebody to custody for a crime committed in their presence but they can not exercise the use or threat of deadly force in order to do so.
+One of the significant differences between armed citizens and law enforcement, however, is our inability to submit people to custody or prevent their escape with the use or threat of deadly force.
+I don't know any state whose citizen arrest laws allow the use or threat of deadly force in order to effect the arrest.

 Then the laws need to be changed.
 Isn’t that what ‘government by the people’ means?
 There’s no way you should have to suffer a beating, defend yourself and then get arrested.
 Maybe the NRA should start helping change the laws to protect those being attacked rather than sending out millions of solicitations every day.
 I respect your organization – hell, I even have your NRA hat and wear it proudly.
 But, the scenario described in this article sets my hair on end!